-WARNING!: You should never use a regular locking clip to shorten a belt.
+WARNING !: You should never use a regular locking clip to do the job of a beltshortening clip.
 Doing so would put your child in serious danger in a crash.
 The regular clip could bend and release the belt, which could lead to serious injury.

 You can get a belt-shortening clip only from Ford, General Motors, and Toyota.
 Your car owner's manual might explain how to use it.
-If the manual does not have instructions, call the car maker's customer service number.
+If the manual does not have instructions, call the car maker's customer service number

-If you have questions about how to use a belt-shortening clip, get help at a local child passenger safety checkup location.
+If you have questions about when and how to use a belt-shortening clip, talk to someone in your area trained to help with car seats.
 (See Resources.)